Big Book of R

 Thanks for stopping by.
 If you’re like me, you can’t help but bookmark every R-related programming book you find in the hopes that one day you, or someone you know, might find it useful.

 Hopefully this is the only bookmark you’ll need in future ;).

-Most of these are free, some are paid (most are very affordable).
+Most of these are free.
+Some are paid but usually quite affordable.

 If there’s something specific you’re looking for, use the menu or search using the magnifying glass icon at the top of the screen.

-Please feel free to contribute paid and free books - see the github.
+Please feel free to contribute paid and free books - see GitHub.

 This website/book is free to use, and is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.

 Who says you can’t have privacy AND transparency??